jeffprinty/ml-component-library/README.md

 PRs and bug reports greatly appreciated.
 Contact @jeffp on slack or post in the #cdl channel.

+## styled-components

+I have ported some of these components over to [`styled-components`](https://mxstbr.blog/2016/11/styled-components-magic-explained/) from CSS modules for simplicity and because I really like them.
+I am open to other options but the self-contained aspect of styled-components is appealing for this use case.

 ## Folder structure
 ```
 ├── src/